green-coding-solutions/example-applications/firefox-X11/README.md

 ## Using this container for development

-Run `docker compose run idle` to start and enter the container.
+Run `docker compose run gcb-puppeteer` to start and enter the container.

 It will just end when you just do `docker compose run`